progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 4: Design a rate limiter.md

 ## 2.2 Rate limiting algorithm

-### 2.2.1 Token bucket (widely used for tate limiting)
+### 2.2.1 Token bucket (widely used for rate limiting)

 - Two parameters
-  - bucket size: max token number
+  - Bucket size: max token number
-  - refill rate: how many tokens put into a bucket periodically
+  - Refill rate: how many tokens put into a bucket periodically
 - Put tokens into a bucket, like 4 tokens/min
 - Every request consumes a token
 - When a request comes in, check if we have tokens